Ogbanji/Aura-L1/README.md

 framework for validator management and parameter updates.

 *   **Developer CLI**:
-TypeScrip-based CLI for node interaction and chain inspection.
+TypeScript-based CLI for node interaction and chain inspection.

 ## 📂 Repository Structure